 “The first thing you do when you get on the boat is introduce yourself to the chef and become his friend.”

 We all are more willing to work a little harder for people that we like.
 Something I have done is that I make sure the chef knows my face, and that I am vegan.
-This isn’t the time to recruit them to the lifestyle, but by being friendly and forward you let them know your expectations without being demanding.
+By being friendly and forward you let them know your expectations without being demanding.
 If you were successful in making a good impression during your research, the chef may already be aware of you, and have a positive view of you before the conversation begins.

 Professional chefs don’t like being told how to do their job, but it doesn’t hurt to offer suggestions of how you have made the transition to eating vegan.
 Share some of your favorite ingredients or meal ideas.
 Don’t tell them how to cook, but foster a conversation where you share how you were able to adapt your cooking in easy ways.